 Wendy is currently the Team Nutritionist of the Oakland Athletics.
 She has consulted for the Golden State Warriors, New York Jets (2006-2013), NY Islanders, and Hofstra University’s Women’s Lacrosse and Volleyball teams, where she worked directly with players to improve endurance, speed and explosiveness.
-Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program, and consults for the Santa Clara Aquamaids synchronized swim team.
+Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program and has consulted for the Santa Clara Aquamaids synchronized swim team.
 She is a Sports Performance Nutrition Consultant for a variety of Sports Agencies, where she helps athletes achieve peak performance prior to the NBA draft and NFL Combine.
 Wendy is part of the United States Olympic Committee Sports Dietitian Registry.
 She works closely with competitive athletes in order to enhance sports performance and gain a competitive edge.

 Wendy worked at The Healthy Teen Project, an intensive outpatient program and partial-hospitalization program for teens struggling with eating disorders, from 2014-2017.
 Wendy provided nutrition counseling to children and adolescents in the Eating Disorders Center at Cohen Children’s Medical Center of New York which is part of the NS-LIJ Health System from 2001-2011.
-There she worked as part of a multi-disciplinary team, evaluating and treating a spectrum of eating disorders and disordered eating, including Anorexia Nervosa and Bulimia Nervosa.
+There she worked as part of a multi-disciplinary team, evaluating and treating a spectrum of eating disorders and disordered eating.
+She has conducted research in the areas of amenorrhea, osteoporosis, and metabolism on adolescents with eating disorders and her publications can be found here.
 Wendy has been on the Clinical Advisory Board of Project HEAL, a nonprofit organization created to aid in the funding for the treatment of eating disorders, since it was created in 2008.

 Wendy is a co-founder and co-owner of FOODWIZE, a company that specializes in menus that are kid friendly, nutritionally sound, and parent approved.